jzisheng/CloudNotes/README.md

 # Cloud Notes
 A quick and easy cross-platform note taking app
-Tired of having to use social integration, and just want a application that stores notes online with just a username and password?
+Tired of having to use social integration, and want an application that stores notes online with just a username and password?
 Cloud Notes is for you

-Uses Parse backend for storing notes and user authentication
+Uses Parse Serve backend for storing notes and user authentication

 Supports Android, iOS, and Web